ooni/ooni.org/content/post/ooni-partner-gathering-2017.md

 of addressing the challenges and needs of our community members, include the following:

-**1. Making ooniprobe easier to install and run across more platforms**
+**1. Making OONI Probe easier to install and run across more platforms**

-To enable our partners to engage more community members with the use of ooniprobe and to subsequently expand the global coverage of censorship events, we aim to make ooniprobe as easy to use as possible.
-To this end, we aim to create native ooniprobe apps for Windows and macOS, particularly since many community members around the world are Windows users.
+To enable our partners to engage more community members with the use of OONI Probe and to subsequently expand the global coverage of censorship events, we aim to make OONI Probe as easy to use as possible.
+To this end, we aim to create native OONI Probe apps for Windows and macOS, particularly since many community members around the world are Windows users.
 We will also continue to improve upon our mobile apps and distribution for Raspberry Pis based on community feedback.